microsoft/vscode-docs/docs/python/editing.md

 Autocomplete and IntelliSense are provided for all files within the current working folder.
 They're also available for Python packages that are installed in standard locations.

-While editing, you can right-click different identifiers to take advantage of several convenient commands

-- **Go to Definition** (`kb(editor.action.revealDefinition)`) jumps from your code into the code that defines an object.
-This command is helpful when you're working with libraries.

-- **Peek Definition** (`kb(editor.action.peekDefinition)`), is similar, but displays the definition directly in the editor (making space in the editor window to avoid obscuring any code).
-Press `kbstyle(Escape)` to close the Peek window or use the **x** in the upper right corner.

-- **Go to Declaration** jumps to the point at which the variable or other object is declared in your code.

-- **Peek Declaration** is similar, but displays the declaration directly in the editor.
-Again, use `kbstyle(Escape)` or the **x** in the upper right corner to close the Peek window.

 ### Customize IntelliSense behavior

-To customize the behavior of the analysis engine, see the [code analysis settings](/docs/python/settings-reference.md#code-analysis-settings) and [autocomplete settings](/docs/python/settings-reference.md#autocomplete-settings).
+To customize the behavior of the analysis engine, see the Python extension [code analysis settings](/docs/python/settings-reference.md#code-analysis-settings) and [autocomplete settings](/docs/python/settings-reference.md#autocomplete-settings).

-You can also customize the general behavior of autocomplete and IntelliSense, even to disable these features entirely.
+You can also customize the general behavior of autocomplete and IntelliSense, even to disable these VS Code features entirely.
 See [Customizing IntelliSense](/docs/editor/intellisense.md#customizing-intellisense).

 ![IntelliSense and autocomplete for Python code](images/editing/python-editing.gif)